The following is a Facebook post from Casey Markee on the topic of deleting vs. re-writing content. We've republished it here with his permission.

 Note: it's important here to sort by 12-months (1 year), because a lot of content is seasonal.
 Just because your Christmas recipes received no traffic in May-June-July, doesn't mean they won't receive traffic in October-November-December.

-You'll notice a lot of these are the old "blog pages" which we recently recommended moving away from.
+You'll notice a lot of low quality pages are the old "blog pages" which we dropped support for in 2019.

 Next up, you may see some paginated categories.
 Here again, we recommend setting your category pages to display 20 posts per page to decrease pagination, and splitting categories once they hit 20 posts to eliminate pagination altogether.